ndr-repo/DocuFinderJS/README.md

 These could be files containing sensitive info & downloaded directly to your machine on-access.

-**I am not responsible for any legal or criminal proceedings filed against you from using this tool**.
+**I am not responsible for any legal or criminal proceedings filed against you for using this tool**.

 # Getting Started
 To get started with the DocuFinderJS bookmarklet, perform the following: